unraid/docs/docs/legacy/FAQ/Setting_up_CPU_and_board_temperature_sensing.md

 **This page is designed to help you obtain your CPU and motherboard temperatures, and hopefully keep them current and visible.
-If you aren't using unRAID v6 with the Dynamix System Temp plugin, then skip down to the 'older versions' section.**\
+If you aren't using Unraid v6 with the Dynamix System Temp plugin, then skip down to the 'older versions' section.**\

 ## Setting up sensing for v6

-:   *This section is only for unRAID v6 with the Dynamix System Temp
+:   *This section is only for Unraid v6 with the Dynamix System Temp
     plugin installed.
 These instructions are lifted directly from the author's words
     [here](http://lime-technology.com/forum/index.php?topic=31172.msg473847#msg473847).*